KamoMacena/CHPC-Project-Mapping-Productivity-to-Energy-Ratio/Report.md

 **Purpose:** Ensures that productivity gains achieved through tuning do not compromise the validity of the scientific results

 ---
+## Description of the LAMMPS Test Case Used in This Study

+1. **Simulation Type and Solver Choice**
+The selected LAMMPS benchmark is a 3D Lennard-Jones (LJ) melt simulation, a classic molecular dynamics workload.
+It involves computing interatomic forces and integrating Newton’s equations of motion for all particles.
+LAMMPS was chosen because it:
+- Is compute-intensive, stressing CPU floating-point performance
+- Supports MPI parallelism for scaling studies
+- Has predictable iteration patterns suitable for energy-performance correlation

+2. **Problem Size and Computational Complexity**
+The simulation contains 3,000 atoms, which is large enough to generate meaningful CPU load and inter-process communication while keeping runtimes short for repeated experiments.
+This size ensures:
+- Sufficient floating-point operations to test CPU-bound behaviour
+- Realistic memory access patterns
+- Fast enough iterations to capture energy and performance metrics accurately

+3. **Integration Scheme and Solver Configuration**
+All runs used consistent numerical settings to maintain comparability:
+- Integration: Velocity-Verlet
+- Force Computation: Lennard-Jones pair style with standard cutoff
+- Time Step: Fixed for stability and repeatability
+These settings ensure that changes in performance or energy use are due to hardware and configuration adjustments rather than solver inconsistencies.

+4. **Parallel Decomposition and MPI Behaviour**
+Domain decomposition distributes atoms across MPI ranks, influencing:
+- Load balancing across cores
+- Communication overhead and memory locality
+- Overall parallel efficiency
+By varying the number of MPI ranks, the study observes scaling behaviour, points of diminishing returns, and energy efficiency trends as parallelism increases.

+5. **Why This Test Case Is Appropriate for Productivity-to-Energy Mapping**
+This LAMMPS workload is ideal for energy-performance studies because it is:
+- **Compute-Bound:** Performance is sensitive to CPU frequency and core utilization
+- **Predictable:** Each timestep performs similar computational work, allowing precise energy-performance correlations
+- **Scalable:** MPI scaling reveals the impact of parallelization on both throughput and energy consumption
+- **Stable:** Numerical results remain consistent across all hardware configurations, ensuring scientific validity

+This test case provides a controlled environment to assess the productivity-to-energy ratio for compute-intensive HPC applications on legacy hardware.

 ### Results: Productivity vs. Energy Efficiency